mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 When making predictions with Prophet, we need to prepare a special object called future dataframe.
 It is a Pandas DataFrame with a single column `ds` that includes all datetime within the training data plus additional periods given by user.

 The parameter `periods` is basically the number of points (rows) to predict after the end of the training data.
 The interval (parameter `freq`) is set to 'D' (day) by default, so we need to adjust it to 'MS' (month start) as our data is monthly.
-I set `periods=21` as it is the number points in the test data.
+I set `periods=21` as it is the number of points in the test data.

 ```python